-- Direct Debit from your bank account
+- Direct debit from your bank account (IRS prefers)

-- Payroll Garnishment from your work paycheck
+- Payroll debits from your work paycheck (IRS prefers)

-- Money Orders or Personal Checks
+- Money orders or personal checks

 - Electronic Federal Tax Payment System (EFTPS)

-- Credit Cards
+- Credit cards

-- You failed to file subsequent returns
+- You failed to file subsequent returns.

 - You missed a payment